1. Image Assembly#

 1.4.1.
 Read back in your file to make sure it saved properly#

-make sure you include the append_str from the save_as() function.
+Make sure you include the append_str from the save_as() function.

-img = tifffile.memmap(Path(save_path) / 'plane_1_assembled.tiff')
+img = imread(Path(save_path) / 'plane_1_assembled.tiff')

 img.shape